-No, these numbers are definitely not to scare anyone from starting a family, but there should definitely be a financial plan to help out the situation.
+These numbers are definitely not meant to scare anyone starting a family, but there should definitely be a financial plan to help out the situation.
 For some, home-based child care providers may be more convenient as well as less expensive than child care centers or formal child care programs.
 For example, in Minnesota it is 71 percent more expensive to send a child to a ”formal day care center” than it is to find a home-based alternative.